 Eye drops can help, but sometimes the eye irritation can stick around and can even lead to eye infections and scarring.
 In these cases, you might need surgery to fix your eyelids.

 Xanthelasma is a condition that involves flat yellow patches on your upper or lower eyelids.
 These patches or plaques could be a sign of high cholesterol.
 The patches themselves are harmless, but high cholesterol can make it more likely for you to get serious problems like a heart attack or stroke.

-Your doctor can remove the patches if they’re uncomfortable -- he might use chemical peels, surgery, or cryotherapy (this involves freezing the patch with liquid nitrogen).
+Your doctor can remove the patches if they’re uncomfortable -- they might use chemical peels, surgery, or cryotherapy (this involves freezing the patch with liquid nitrogen).
 But they can come back.

-Sometimes you might notice your eyelids twitch -- it happens most often when you’re tired.
+Sometimes you might notice your eyelids twitch -- it happens most often when you’re tired, have too much caffeine, or an increase in stress.
 But if you have spasms often or blink or close your eyelids too much, you might have a condition called blepharospasm.
 Doctors don’t know what causes it, but certain things like bright lights and stress can cause eyelid spasms that last anywhere from a few seconds to several minutes.

 Your doctor might recommend botulinum toxin (Botox) injections, which can help relax the muscles that control your eyelids.
 They may check you for dry eyes or other irritating conditions that could cause the eyelid spasms.
 In rare cases, your doctor may want to check for a more serious issue with your brain or nerves.

 Sharp objects, like sticks, and dog bites are common causes of eyelid injuries.
 If you cut or tear the tissue of your eyelid, it can damage the parts of your eyes that drain tears.
 It’s important to see a special eye doctor called an ophthalmologist if you have a severe injury that affects your eyelid or tear drainage system.